Zudoku

 E unpacking the image: opening layer: open <path_to_home_directory>/.local/share/kraftkit/runtime/oci/digests/sha256/3d30a7ba2a819aec2e73c5df07c24264d66891e926b395b9ef0f66f151db4b49: no such file or directory

-Generally, this means that the local kraft cache is in an inconsistent state.
+This often means the local kraft cache is in an inconsistent state.

 To solve this, remove the local kraft cache and local packages: